davide-castro20/FEUP-LBAW-Wiki/er.md

 ## A2: Actors and User stories

 The Fneuc shop website provides a reliable shopping service for the general public with easy access.
-This artifact contains information about the actors involved, the functionalities and requirements.
+This section contains information about the actors involved, the functionalities and requirements.

 ### 1. Actors